 The internal mammary artery graft (IMA graft) ispreferred over grafts from some other boats, because IMA graft continues long.
 Lately it’s been seen that internal mammary arteries are much less prone to develop atherosclerosis due to their histological peculiarity.
 The walls of these arteries include only elastic tissue and the cells of their endothelial lining secrete some compounds, which prevents atherosclerosis.
 The left internal mammary artery is favored over right internal mammary artery, because it’s simpler to access it.

 Before the internal thoracic artery was utilized to be ligated in the 3rd intercostal space to be able to fortify the blood supply to the heart by redirecting blood from this artery to its pericardiophrenic branch.
-This process is currently dated.
+This process is now outdated.